pivotal/docs-tap/learning-center/runtime-environment/workshop-request.hbs.md

-# WorkshopRequest resource
+# Configure the WorkshopRequest resource

-The `WorkshopRequest` custom resource defines a workshop request.
+This topic describes how you configure the `WorkshopRequest` custom resource, which defines a Learning Center workshop request.

 ## <a id="specify-workshop-env"></a> Specifying workshop environment